Dr-Zany/IP5-Jass-AI/doc/state.md

    - The order of cards from Ace to 6 means Ace is the highest dimension and 6 is the lowest dimension.

 - **6-Bit Vectore Trump:**
-   Trump is endcode with 6 bits:
+   Trump is endcode with 6 dimensions, where each dimension corresponds to a specific trump suit.
+The encoding is as follows:
    ```
    +------------------+
    | 6:  Top-down  ↓  |